Connecticut Dispute Resolution Attorneys for Divorce and Family Law Matters

 Unfortunately, it is not uncommon in a contentious divorce for one spouse to hide assets or income from the other.
 In these instances, litigation may be the only option.
 As mentioned, litigation is the only form of dispute resolution that requires discovery.
 During discovery, tax and financial records can be subpoenaed along with witnesses who may know about a spouse's income or assets.
 In a matter being litigated, the judge has the power to compel a party to disclose information or face sanctions from the court.
 This can include fines, or the party can be held in contempt of court.

 Regardless of which dispute resolution approach is undertaken, no law requires the parties to retain a lawyer.
-Still, it is always recommended to (at the very least) engage an experienced family law attorney as your Review Counsel to review your mediation agreement and ensure that you individual best interested have been protected, the agreement meets the statutory requirements in Connecticut, and that you fully understand any risks you have decided to assume .
-Because arbitration is similar to litigation, most people elect to have representation throughout that process.
+Still, it is always recommended to (at the very least) engage an experienced family law attorney as your Review Counsel: a) to review your mediation agreement and ensure that you individual best interested have been protected; b) to ensure that the agreement meets the statutory requirements in Connecticut; and, c) make sure that you fully understand any and all risks that you have decided to assume .
+Since arbitration is similar to litigation, most people elect to have representation throughout that process.
 Legal representation is there to protect and advocate for the client's individual best interests, so a choice to forego that layer of protection can negatively affect the outcome if either side is not playing fair.